mauryaavinash95/cudafc/README.md

 # CUDA
 ## The GPU Computation framework.
-> This is an excerpt from our final year project report, titled *Fractional Calculus using CUDA*.
-The team members include   ``
+> This is an excerpt from our final year project report, titled "*Fractional Calculus using CUDA*".
+The team members include
 > Guides: [Bhavana B Turorikar](https://www.linkedin.com/in/bhavana-alte-turorikar-13283620/), [Dr.Vishwesh Vyawahare](https://www.linkedin.com/in/vishwesh-vyawahare-6b472211/)
 > 1. [Somesh Musunuri (the most versatile coder)](https://www.linkedin.com/in/somesh-musunuri-10639811a/).
 > 2. [Naveen Peddyreddy (the mathe-magician)](https://www.linkedin.com/in/naveen-peddyreddy-a05344142/).